Ultrafast Optical Evidence of Coexisting Density Waves in Bilayer Nickelate La$_3$Ni$_2$O$_7$

-In this Letter, we present a systematic investigation into the nature and evolution of DW-like orders in {\LNO} under ambient pressure, employing ultrafast pump-probe spectroscopy.
+In this Letter, we present a systematic investigation into the nature and evolution of DW-like orders in {\LNO}, employing ultrafast pump-probe spectroscopy.
 Analysis of quasiparticle dynamics indicates a gap opening below approximately 140 K, attributable to a DW-like order that time-resolved ellipticity measurements definitively identify as an SDW order.
 Additionally, a distinct suppression of the initial relaxation time of $\Delta R/R$ at approximately 115 K points to the presence of another potential DW-like order.
-The Temperature-Fluence phase diagram constructed from our data illustrates that the lower-temperature DW order is significantly suppressed, vanishing above approximately 40 {\mjcm}.
+The temperature-fluence phase diagram constructed from our data illustrates that the lower-temperature DW order is significantly suppressed, vanishing above approximately 40 {\mjcm}.
 In contrast, $T_{\rm SDW}$ is suppressed from approximately 140 K at $\sim$9.9 {\mjcm} to approximately 70 K at $\sim$198.9 {\mjcm}.
 Concurrently, the SDW gap size is observed to decrease from approximately 69 meV to 15 meV.
 Collectively, our findings elucidate the fundamental nature of the DW-like order in {\LNO} and provide critical experimental evidence that will inform future investigations into the optical control of density wave phenomena in this material.

 The single crystals of {\LNO}, characterized by well-defined (001) cleavage planes, were synthesized using a vertical optical image floating-zone method \cite{HSun2023}.
-To investigate the ultrafast dynamics of {\LNO} across a temperature range of 10-300 K, we employed ultrafast laser pulses with an 800 nm central wavelength, 35 fs pulse width, and a 1 MHz repetition rate.
+To investigate the ultrafast dynamics of {\LNO} across a temperature range 10-300 K, we employed ultrafast laser pulses with an 800 nm central wavelength, 35 fs pulse width, and a 1 MHz repetition rate.
 Spin dynamics were investigated through ultrafast ellipticity measurements \cite{MCWang2016, APatz2014}.
 Except for the ultrafast ellipticity measurements, which used a 400 nm pump laser, all other measurements utilized an 800 nm pump laser.
 All measurements were conducted on freshly cleaved surfaces under a vacuum of 10$^{-6}$ mbar.
-Detailed descriptions of all measurement procedures can be found in Section \blue{I} of the Supplementary Materials \cite{SUPPM} and in previous publications \cite{BLTan2025, QYWu2023, QYWu2025}.
+Detailed descriptions of all measurement procedures can be found in Sec. \blue{I} of the Supplemental Material \cite{SUPPM} and in previous publications \cite{BLTan2025, QYWu2023, QYWu2025}.